Keeping your Child Safe

 Click on the poster and icon to view the NSPCC website.

-The WSCB has a really important role in coordinating and ensuring the effectiveness of what is done by each and every person involved in protecting children and carries statutory responsibilities for safeguarding children in Wandsworth.
+The WSCP has a really important role in coordinating and ensuring the effectiveness of what is done by each and every person involved in protecting children and carries statutory responsibilities for safeguarding children in Wandsworth.
 It is made up of senior managers within organisations in Wandsworth, who hold responsibility for safeguarding children in their agencies, such as children's social care, police, health, education and other services including voluntary bodies.
-The WSCB monitors how they all work together to provide services for children and ensure children are protected.
+The WSCP monitors how they all work together to provide services for children and ensure children are protected.